amazingrando/blades-in-the-dark-srd-content/docs/markdown/Generic Character Playbook-WIP.md

 Adding a feature or additional function to an item is simpler than creating something new.
 You don’t need to invent a special formula or plan.
 Make a crafting roll to modify an item (the baseline quality of an item that you modify is equal to your crew’s Tier, as usual).

-		<li class="Bullets ParaOverride-13">A simple, useful modification requires Tier +1 quality. _A rifle that breaks down into two sections to be more easily concealed._
+* A simple, useful modification requires Tier +1 quality. _A rifle that breaks down into two sections to be more easily concealed._
-		<li class="Bullets ParaOverride-13">A significant modification requires Tier +2 quality. _Strengthening the barrel and powder load of a gun to fire further._
+* A significant modification requires Tier +2 quality. _Strengthening the barrel and powder load of a gun to fire further._
-		<li class="Bullets ParaOverride-13">An arcane, spark-craft, or alchemical modification requires Tier +3 quality. _A dagger that can harm a demon.
+* An arcane, spark-craft, or alchemical modification requires Tier +3 quality. _A dagger that can harm a demon.
 An electrified hull on a boat to repel boarders or ghosts.
 An outfit coated with chemicals to mask you from deathlands predators._

 Modified items, like special creations, may have **drawbacks**.